 Effective range: 100 meters

-The UMP (Universal Machinen-Pistole = Universal Submachine Gun) had been developed by the Heckler & Koch company of Germany in the mid- to late- 1990s and first appeared on the markets in 1999.
-The key idea behind the UMP was to ceate lightweight and powerful submachine gun, that also will be cheaper than one of the J&K's flagships, the MP-5.
-UMP, being targeted primary for USA law enforcement market, first appeared in .45ACP and .40SW chamberings, and later – in 9mm.
+The UMP submachinegun (Universal Machinen-Pistole = Universal Submachine Gun) was developed by the Heckler & Koch company of Germany in the mid to late 1990’s, first appearing on the international market in 1999.
+The key idea behind the UMP was to create a lightweight and powerful submachine gun, that could be more cheaply produced than one of Heckler & Koch’s premiere flagships – the MP5.
+The UMP was created primarily with the American law enforcement market in mind, so therefore first appeared in .45ACP and .40SW chamberings, then later in 9mm (the UMP9).